 Strong Economic Sectors

 Australia’s economy is exceedingly varied, contributing to its consistently robust economic growth over the last decades.
-Some of its most important sectors, which will be discussed more at length below, include:
+Its most important business sectors present some great business opportunties, which will be discussed more at length below, include:

 - Financial Services

 Perhaps what its economy is most well-known for, Australia has a natural abundance of minerals and precious metals.
 The US Department of the Interior’s 2018 Mineral Commodity Summary shows that Australia has the largest gold reserves in the world with over 18% of the known reserves worldwide.
 In 2017, it was the second largest gold producer, mining almost 10% of the world’s gold, behind only China.
 It is also the leading iron ore producer, providing over 36% of the world’s supply.
 Additionally, Australia is the world’s leading exporter of coal (32% of the world’s coal exports), largest zirconium producer (37.5% of the world’s zirconium), second largest lead producer (9.6% of the world’s lead), third largest diamond producer (over 22% of the world’s diamonds mined), third largest uranium producer (9.9% of the world’s uranium), fourth largest zinc producer (7.6% of the world’s lead), and the sixth largest producer of aluminum (2.5% of the world’s aluminum).
 The country is the fourth largest mining country in the world behind only China, the US, and Russia.
 The industry is a large employer in the country; for instance in Western Australia, it employs 8.5% of the workforce.